Florida CRPS/ Reflex Sympathetic Dystrophy Lawyer

 - Most diagnostic tests performed will be reported as normal

 In large exposure CRPS/RSD cases there is one defense expert from the west coast brought in who has a strong record of defeating these claims.
 His testimony in all these cases is that the client has an underlying psychological disorder and the clinical changes seen are nothing more than a psychosomatic or conversion reaction.
-Click here to read the laudatory comments posted on his website and how he helped defendants defeat CRPS/RSD claims.
+Click here [article no longer available from source] to read the laudatory comments posted on his website and how he helped defendants defeat CRPS/RSD claims.